China in a fix to evacuate its stranded students from Ukraine | Business

 - China

-In a quandary over the delayed evacuation of its over 6000 students in Ukraine, China is chalking out alternative arrangements like operating chartered flights to shift them to safer locations amid growing anxiety over their safety following Russia's military operations in eastern Ukraine.
+In a quandary over the delayed evacuation of its over 6,000 students in Ukraine, China is chalking out alternative arrangements, including operating chartered flights to shift them to safer locations amid growing anxiety over their safety following Russia's military operations in eastern Ukraine.

-Chinese Foreign Minister Wang Yi said that China has launched the emergency coordination mechanism and maintained close communication with all parties to ensure the safety of Chinese personnel and institutions, official media reported.

-The Chinese Embassy in Ukraine is also mulling alternative plans to evacuate local Chinese nationals amid the deteriorating situation in the country, and as long as safety premises are met, they will immediately take action and launch the evacuation plan, an official of the Chinese embassy in Ukraine told state-run Global Times.

 In a video, Chinese Ambassador to Ukraine Fan Xianrong has rejected rumours that he had left the country.